rhishi-kesh/LoopLAB/README.md

 <h2>Project Name: LoopLAB</h2>
+<p>The project is done to master the fundamentals of HTML, CSS, Bootstrap and Jquery by watching YouTube videos.</p>
 <p>I did not know the use of GIT and GitHub when I did the project.
 Long after the project was over I learned about GIT and GitHub and pushed the project to GitHub.</p>

 ## Contributor